gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 ### Manual Workflow

-For use cases that fall outside of the functionality provided by `teleport-updater`, we provide an alternative manual workflow using the `/v1/webapi/find` endpoint.
+For use cases that fall outside of the functionality provided by `teleport-update`, we provide an alternative manual workflow using the `/v1/webapi/find` endpoint.
-This workflow supports customers that cannot use the auto-update mechanism provided by `teleport-updater` because they use their own automation for updates (e.g., JamF or Ansible).
+This workflow supports customers that cannot use the auto-update mechanism provided by `teleport-update` because they use their own automation for updates (e.g., JamF or Ansible).

 Cluster administrators that want to self-manage agent updates may manually query the `/v1/webapi/find` endpoint using the host UUID, and implement auto-updates with their own automation.

 ### Installers

-The following install scripts will be updated to install the latest updater and run `teleport-updater enable` with the proxy address:
+The following install scripts will be updated to install the latest updater and run `teleport-update enable` with the proxy address:
 - [/api/types/installers/agentless-installer.sh.tmpl](https://github.com/gravitational/teleport/blob/d0a68fd82412b48cb54f664ae8500f625fb91e48/api/types/installers/agentless-installer.sh.tmpl)
 - [/api/types/installers/installer.sh.tmpl](https://github.com/gravitational/teleport/blob/d0a68fd82412b48cb54f664ae8500f625fb91e48/api/types/installers/installer.sh.tmpl)
 - [/lib/web/scripts/oneoff/oneoff.sh](https://github.com/gravitational/teleport/blob/d0a68fd82412b48cb54f664ae8500f625fb91e48/lib/web/scripts/oneoff/oneoff.sh)
 - [/lib/web/scripts/node-join/install.sh](https://github.com/gravitational/teleport/blob/d0a68fd82412b48cb54f664ae8500f625fb91e48/lib/web/scripts/node-join/install.sh)
 - [/assets/aws/files/install-hardened.sh](https://github.com/gravitational/teleport/blob/d0a68fd82412b48cb54f664ae8500f625fb91e48/assets/aws/files/install-hardened.sh)

-Eventually, additional logic from the scripts could be added to `teleport-updater`, such that `teleport-updater` can configure teleport.
+Eventually, additional logic from the scripts could be added to `teleport-update`, such that `teleport-update` can configure teleport.

 Moving additional logic into the updater is out-of-scope for this proposal.

 To create pre-baked VM or container images that reduce the complexity of the cluster joining operation, two workflows are permitted:
-- Install the `teleport-updater` package and defer `teleport-updater enable`, Teleport configuration, and `systemctl enable teleport` to cloud-init scripts.
+- Install the `teleport-ent-updater` package and defer `teleport-update enable`, Teleport configuration, and `systemctl enable teleport` to cloud-init scripts.
   This allows both the proxy address and token to be injected at VM initialization.
 The VM image may be used with any Teleport cluster.
   Installers scripts will continue to function, as the package install operation will no-op.
-- Install the `teleport-updater` package and run `teleport-updater enable` before the image is baked, but defer final Teleport configuration and `systemctl enable teleport` to cloud-init scripts.
+- Install the `teleport-ent-updater` package and run `teleport-update enable` before the image is baked, but defer final Teleport configuration and `systemctl enable teleport` to cloud-init scripts.
   This allows the proxy address to be pre-set in the image. `teleport.yaml` can be partially configured during image creation.
 At minimum, the token must be injected via cloud-init scripts.
   Installers scripts would be skipped in favor of the `teleport configure` command.